frenchy64/dependabot-lein-via-mvn/README.md

 # Leiningen Dependabot support via Maven

-This repository demonstrates how you use dependabot's to (mostly) help manage Leiningen project dependencies.
+This repository demonstrates how you use dependabot to help manage Leiningen project dependencies.
 The basic idea is to use `lein pom` to generate a `pom.xml` for dependabot to inspect.

-The downside is that the PR's sent by dependabot are not immediately mergable.
+The downside is that the PR's sent by dependabot are not mergable, as they modify the `pom.xml` instead of the `project.clj`.
 To compensate, this setup will make GitHub Actions fail in dependabot's PRs until you fix them yourself.

+This way, you get most of the benefits of dependabot (rich diffs, security notices), with a few guard rails to prevent otherwise easy-to-make mistakes that come with this approach.

 ## Usage